DanielIsaev/revelio/README.md

 ## Installation

-Just copy the script to your current working directory.
+Once you have all the above tools installed, Just copy the script to your current working directory.

 ```bash
 wget https://github.com/DanielIsaev/revelio/revelio.py